-Dream It.
-Do It.
-Maine connects your passion with your educational pursuits.
+The Manufacturers Association of Maine is committed to connecting your passion with your educational pursuits.
 The end result?
 Paving the way to your future in high-tech manufacturing.

 Maine’s manufacturing industry has evolved into a high-tech, high-paying workplace.

-The Dream It.
-Do It.
-Maine is a program designed to help all Maine students explore their passions, uncover educational opportunities and connect to Maine industries, which are growing and cultivating their own generation of workers.
+The Manufacturing Career Connection program is designed to help all Maine students explore their passions, uncover educational opportunities and connect to Maine industries, which are growing and cultivating their own generation of workers.

 Aerospace careers work with complex equipment used in spacecraft, aircraft, and the military.
 These careers involve ensuring that various parts of spacecraft, aircraft and missiles are in proper working order.